Phusck/Phusck-Laser-Rhino-Gridfinity/README.md

 - Design files in Rhino save standard***.
 - Grasshopper scripts for generatign new designs in Rhino.

-Cutting procedure.
+Cutting procedure:

-It is impaortant to know that the designs do not contain the button connection plates.
+It is important to know that the designs do not contain the button connection plates.
 To save materials these are cut whilst cutting the base plates.

+Design procedure:

+You will very likely need the tools from: [Phusck-Laser-Rhino-Utility]([url](https://github.com/Phusck/Phusck-Laser-Rhino-Utility))